 Best Peanut Butter & Jam to Use

-- PB: Like my traditional peanut butter cookies, the best peanut butter to use is processed peanut butter, preferably Jif or Skippy.
-(Those are my preferred brands for baking.)
+- PB: The best peanut butter to use is processed peanut butter, Jif or Skippy are my preferred brands for baking, just like when you make peanut butter chocolate chip cookies.
 It’s dessert, you’re allowed to use the processed stuff.
 Natural-style is my choice for eating, but it doesn’t produce the same type of cookie as its processed counterpart.
 Natural peanut butter lends dry, crumbly cookies.

 - Jam: No rules here!
 Use your favorite flavor jam, jelly, or preserves.
 I usually use raspberry preserves and/or strawberry jelly because we always have both on hand.
 Anything goes– grape, blueberry, blackberry, peach, you name it.

 This is totally optional, but if you want to dress up your peanut butter jam thumbprints, add a drizzle of peanut butter white chocolate.
 Melt 4 ounces of pure white chocolate, then stir in a heaping Tablespoon of creamy peanut butter.
 Drizzle all over the cookies.
 I always use a squeeze bottle for drizzling, but a spoon works too.